The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 If a person is in one of the categories listed above, they still have to complete the rest of the resettlement process.
 They may face very long delays.
 Their application can be rejected.

-The U.S. government will open a file and issue the refugee a case number.
+Once someone is referred to the U.S. government for resettlement, the U.S. government will open a file and issue the refugee a case number.
 The case number will have two letters and six numbers.
 The refugee will be contacted by a resettlement support center (RSC).
 These are organizations that help the U.S. government with the resettlement process.
 You can find the RSC for the country where you live here.

 - Collect documents.